gepeng86/FAIRness-QualityMeasures/_images/Readme.md

-This folder contains images used in this repository.
+This folder contains the images used in this repository.